apache/superset/CONTRIBUTING.md

 tox -e <environment> -- tests/test_file.py::TestClassName::test_method_name
 ```

-Note that the test environment uses a temporary directory for defining the
-SQLite databases which will be cleared each time before the group of test
-commands are invoked.

 There is also a utility script included in the Superset codebase to run python integration tests.
 The [readme can be
 found here](https://github.com/apache/superset/tree/master/scripts/tests)